LunarVim/LunarVim/docs/languages/README.md

 If the name of your formatter or linter includes a hyphen `-`, replace it with an underscore `_`.
 Dashes are not valid identifiers in lua.
 LunarVim chooses to match the name of the formatter with the variable it's stored in.

-To enable format on save, add the following to your `lv-config.lua`
+To enable format on save, add the following to your `config.lua`

 ``` lua
 lvim.format_on_save = true